Do you Orgasm with your Partner Present?

 This complaint is something I often hear from women of all ages and sexual backgrounds.

 There is no surprise to why this is the case.
-Several factors get in the way of women reaching orgasm with a partner:
+Why do some women have trouble reaching orgasm with a partner?

 Reaching orgasm is just easier to do when someone isn’t watching.
 When we are alone we pay attention only to our own needs and ‘what turns us on’.